EdgeKing810/containerssh-honeypot/README.md

 8. Modify the `/tmp/config.yaml` to fix the identation for the values of the `cert`, `key` and `cacert` fields in the `docker -> connection` block.
 9. Copy the `/tmp/config.yaml` file from the sacrificial host to `<path_where_the_repo_was_cloned>/gateway/containerssh-config/config.yaml` on the gateway host.
+10. Pull the `containerssh-guest-image` docker image on the sacrificial host: `docker pull containerssh/containerssh-guest-image:latest`.
-10. Start the Node Exporter container on the sacrificial host: `docker compose up -d`.
+11. Start the Node Exporter container on the sacrificial host: `docker compose up -d`.
-11. On the gateway host, go to the `gatway/containerssh-config/` directory and run the `generate-key.sh` script.
+12. On the gateway host, go to the `gatway/containerssh-config/` directory and run the `generate-key.sh` script.

 ```bash
 cd gatway/containerssh-config/